All brothers and sisters have moments of needling and nitpicking. But, in some cases, it crosses the line into sibling bullying.

-Some longtime friends came to stay with us for a few days over the summer, and my husband and I were struck by the dynamic between their young sons.
+It’s something I’ve witnessed.
+Some longtime friends came to stay with us for a few days one summer, and my husband and I were struck by the dynamic between their young sons.

 The eldest consistently snatched toys from his brother, dominated the video game controller and lashed out verbally and physically when he wanted his way.

-It seemed like a classic case of sibling rivalry, but we became a bit alarmed when we saw him pull his brother’s shorts down and intentionally scratch him hard on the backside while their parents were in another room.
+At first, it seemed like a classic case of sibling rivalry.
+But we became a bit alarmed when we saw him pull his brother’s shorts down and intentionally scratch him hard on the backside while their parents were in another room.

 Brothers in arms